-Panel Member #7 with all of these CMS ESRD metrics, multiple data sources are used without any documentation of the success of data merging.
+Panel Member #7 As noted for all of the CMS ESRD metrics which rely on ability to merge data from multiple data sources, some documentation/confirmation of the success of the merger would be reassuring.

 15. Please describe any concerns you have regarding missing data.